 Weaknesses:

 - Ecosystem.
-Expect a limited presence in North America and a lean partner ecosystem.
+Expect a limited presence in North America and also a lean partner ecosystem.

 - Limited Focus.
 Companies with a diverse business model, such as manufacturing or expecting changes with the model, might outgrow or struggle with the solution.